siddhubvs/ExpenseTracker/README.md

 - [bcrypt.js] - For user authentication and authorization.
 - [Express] - For building the web application framework.
-- [Sequelize] - For interacting with the MySql database.
+- [Sequelize] - For interacting with the MySQL database.